GAGGIUINO/gaggiuino.github.io/docs/guides-stm32/mcu-flashing.md

   > Display files for scales calibration are in the "scales-calibration" folder

 2. While **powered off**, put the microSD card in the display
 3. Power on the display.
-Power for flashing may be provided through the USB-C port on the Blackpill/PCB.
+When not installed in the machine, power for flashing may be provided through the USB-C port on the Blackpill/PCB.
 Use a USB power adapter rated for 5 VDC and 500+ mA.
 > [!Note|style:callout]
 > Make sure the ST-Link is disconnected.
 Don't use it, a battery bank, or PC USB ports for power).
 4. Wait for the display to show the "Update Successed! (sic)" message, turn off power, and then remove the microSD card.